LandonPatmore/yahoo-fantasy-bot/README.md

 # Yahoo Fantasy Bot
 Bot that alerts GroupMe, Slack, and Discord users about various things happening in their Yahoo Fantasy Football League.
 ## What it does:
->Sends out messages on certain intervals: (All times are in GMT as DST does not affect it.
-Will be sent at the correct times.)
+>Sends out messages at certain intervals: (All times are in GMT since it is not affected by DST.
+Will be sent at the correct times across timezones.)
 >
 >**Score Updates**
->Friday: 03:55 GMT
+>* Friday: 03:55 GMT
->Sunday: 17:00 GMT
+>* Sunday: 17:00 GMT
->Sunday: 20:00 GMT
+>* Sunday: 20:00 GMT
->Monday: 00:00 GMT
+>* Monday: 00:00 GMT
->Monday: 03:55 GMT
+>* Monday: 03:55 GMT
->Tuesday: 03:55 GMT
+>* Tuesday: 03:55 GMT
 >
 >**Close Score Update (matches within 15pts):** Monday 23:30 GMT
 >